Skip to content

 register_health_checks(registry)

 Register named async checks.
-They're surfaced at /admin/health:
+They're surfaced at /health/ready:

 python